spack/spack/lib/spack/docs/getting_started.rst

 build your own, plus modules:

 #.
 Create a Spack package (if it doesn't exist already) to install
    your compiler.
-Follow instructions on installing :ref:`license`.
+Follow instructions for installing :ref:`license`.

 #.
 Once the compiler is installed, you should be able to test it by
    using Spack to load the module it just created, and running simple